Police: Brutal slaying near mosque stemmed from road rage

 - Sam Elliott rides again as ‘The Hero’

-Hassanen, 17, was with a group of as many as 15 other teens who had left their Sterling-area mosque between Ramadan prayers to get food at a McDonald’s, Parker said.
+Hassanen was with a group of as many as 15 other teens, boys and girls who had left their Sterling-area mosque between Ramadan prayers to get food at a McDonald’s, Parker said.

 They were making their way back to the All Dulles Area Muslim Society between 3 a.m. and 4 a.m.
 Sunday, some walking and some riding bikes, when the suspect drove up to the group and began to argue with a male teen, Parker said.

 Martinez Torres drove onto a curb and the group scattered, Parker said.
-Torres caught up with them in a nearby parking lot, got out of his car armed with a baseball bat and began chasing the group, she said.

-Torres hit Hassanen with the bat and took her with him in his car to another nearby location, where he assaulted her another time, Parker said.
-Authorities later found her body in a pond.
+Torres caught up with them in a nearby parking lot, got out of his car and chased them, reaching Hassanen and hitting her with the bat; then, he put her in his car and took her to another nearby location, where he assaulted her another time, Parker said.
+Police did not describe the second assault.

 The girl’s father, Mohmoud Hassanen Aboras of Reston, said he doesn’t understand how this could have happened because his daughter was a friend to everyone.